tron121/Search-Engine/README.md

 Written in Intellij IDE

-Dependencies: junit 4.12 and hamcrest core 1.3.
+Dependencies: junit 4.12 and hamcrest-core 1.3.